Sherry-tt/9dots-game/README.md

 4. (If unfinished) What do you plan to implement next?

    - Run game on Empirica.
-Since I use React Hooks in this project which can not be used in v1 Empirica because of the version of react, I don't have enough time to make it work on Empirica now.
+Since I use some React APIs in this project which can not be used in v1 Empirica because of the version of react, I don't have enough time to make it work on Empirica now.
 Therefore, I will fulfill this in the next step.
    - Improve game logic and and make it be multi-player.